EWC-consortium/eudi-wallet-rfcs/ewc-rfc002-present-verifiable-credentials.md

 Authorisation requests can be presented to the wallet by the Verifier:

 1.  **By value:** All request parameters are URL-encoded directly into the invocation URI.

 2.  **By reference (using JAR [RFC9101]):** Request parameters are packaged into a JWT (Request Object), and the invocation URI contains either:
     *   `request`: The Request Object JWT itself.
     *   `request_uri`: A URL pointing to the Request Object JWT.

+3. Using the Digital Credentials (DC) API.
+Note that this is optional for EWC phase 03.

 > [!NOTE]
 > The EWC RFC002 example uses a custom URL scheme `openid4vp://`.
 Wallet invocation can also use Universal Links / App Links or manual QR code scanning without a specific scheme [1].